sharanya-27/Pizza_Sales_Analysis_SQL/README.md

 ![image](https://github.com/sharanya-27/pizza_sales_analysis/assets/142989454/01f1620f-1370-445a-9ccf-4205d9800a30)

-The hourly trend of total orders throughout the day provides insights into peak hours or periods of high order activity.
-Understanding these trends allows for efficient staffing and operational planning to meet customer demand during peak times, ensuring optimal customer service and satisfaction.
+The chart illustrating the monthly trend of total orders offers insights into the overall order activity throughout the month.
+Identifying peak periods of high order activity can aid in resource allocation, production planning, and promotional efforts.
+By recognizing monthly trends, businesses can adjust their operations to capitalize on high-demand periods and optimize efficiency during slower periods.

 __4) % of Sales by Pizza Category__